davereid/recipes/Lasagna.md

 # Lasagna

 #### Rundown
 * I don't mess with boiling noodles.
 Because I'm lazy.
+It could probably be tasty if you used "real" noodles but whatevs.
 * I don't use any additional salt or oil, so yay?
 * We only use Mozzarella cheese since my wife finds Ricotta gross.
 I think this makes this recipe special and different.
 Feel free to add in additional cheese of your liking.
+* Sometimes I double this recipe and bake one in a foil pan which I freeze for later.

 <img src="http://photos-e.ak.instagram.com/hphotos-ak-xfa1/10843985_402134046619084_701644577_n.jpg" height="400" />